 If you have recently been in a similar situation and have questions about the legal protections in place for good samaritans in Texas, contact your trusted personal injury attorney for more information.

-At the Law Offices of George Salinas, we’ll help you no matter your immigration status.
+At the George Salinas Injury Lawyers, we’ll help you no matter your immigration status.
 Schedule your free and confidential consultation.
 Call us now!

 If you found this article interesting, read more here: